datastax/python-driver/docs/api/getting_started.rst

 If you prefer another result format, such as a ``dict`` per row, you can change the :attr:`~.Session.row_factory` attribute.

+For queries that will be run repeatedly, you should use `Prepared statements <#prepared-statements>`_.

 Passing Parameters to CQL Queries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^